START MAKING A

 We understand that funding an education is important to you, and UC Irvine is committed to supporting your graduate student success.
 There are two main types of fellowship support, internal (offered by UC Irvine Graduate Division or an academic department) and extramural (offered by an external organization or agency for study at UC Irvine).
 UC Irvine offers many resources to support your funding goals.

 Did you know that many employers make the decision about whether to hire an applicant in less than a minute?
-A new course in communication has been developed by Drama Professor Eli Simon and is being taught under his supervision by MFA Actors for graduate students in all disciplines.
-Transform your presentation skills and take your research to the next level.
+The Graduate Resource Center offers a variety of communications courses designed to transform your presentation and interview skills and take your research to the next level.

 Cathery Yeh’s Academic Journey is a Family Affair